babylonchain/finality-provider/docs/finality-provider-export.md

 --signed
 ```

-The expected result is a finality with 5% comission exported:
+The expected result is a finality with signature exported:

 ```json
 {